83 Percent Of Security Staff Waste Time Fixing Other IT Problems

 2. The IT helpdesk consists of condescending asshats which most employees avoid at all costs (based on my work experience, I bet this is the big reason).

-More seriously, if security staff are only being called in on inappropriate calls th
+More seriously, if security staff are only being called in on inappropriate calls that take up less time in a given week than they spend choosing what to put in their coffee; you've got a pretty efficient IT setup with very little to worry about.

+Or you haven't gotten a clue as to what's going on and the North Koreans are actually running your business.

 To protect and serve!
 (Score:2)